-For National Recovery Month 2020, the Georgia Mental Health Consumer Network will be celebrating the work we have been doing for almost 30 years to support people with mental health and substance use concerns to live lives of recovery and wellness.
+For National Recovery Month 2022, the Georgia Mental Health Consumer Network will be celebrating the work we have been doing for over 30 years to support people with mental health and substance use concerns to live lives of recovery and wellness.

 Since the 1980s, multiple scientific studies have documented the high co-occurrence of both mental health and substance use challenges among people who have either.
 While the exact numbers vary from study to study, it is generally accepted that people with mental health disorders are about twice as likely to also have a drug use disorder compared to the general population, while people with drug use disorders are roughly twice as likely to suffer also from mental health disorders.

 But for the most part, behavioral health care providers still focus on whatever the “primary” diagnosis is when we seek professional support.
 Our provider systems are still mostly focused on diagnosis, not the whole person.
 There are providers within those systems who understand the nuance and complexity of the interrelationship between drug use and mental health challenges, but insurers and billing codes generally force them to choose a single course of treatment.